 Prior to joining Volkswagen, Dr. Jayant was a UX Researcher and Interaction Designer at the Perceptual Computing Group at Intel, working on creating experiences using 3D camera technologies for mobile, wearables, smart spaces, and augmented and virtual reality.
 She has worked extensively with the blind and low-vision community, and wrote her Ph.D. thesis at the University of Washington on non-visual mobile device interactions and blind photography.
 Dr. Jayant received her BS in mathematics, computer science, and music from New York University.
 She has been a radio dj for various stations around the country, including WNYU in New York, KEXP in Seattle, and KALX in Berkeley.

-Coleen Kane brings more than 20 years' professional experience in Recruiting, Staff Augmentation, and HR, specializing in technology in the autonomous driving space.
-She heads up Talent Acquisition for the Volkswagen Group of America, Electronics Research Lab - the R&D arm for the brands - where she leads efforts to effectively manage internal and external resources while defining strategy and policy.
+Coleen Kane brings more than 20 years' professional experience in Recruiting, Staff Augmentation, and HR, specializing in technology - specifically in the autonomous driving space.
+She heads up Talent Acquisition for the Volkswagen Group of America, Innovation & Engineering Center of California - the R&D arm for the brands - where she leads efforts to effectively manage internal and external resources while defining strategy and policy.

-Ms. Kane has been closely involved with the WITI organization for 10 years and serves as the Membership and Events Chair.
+Coleen has been closely involved with the WITI organization for over 10 years.
 She brings to WITI solid expertise to further enhance existing memberships, partnerships, and services while working to establish new relationships that support regional and national growth.
-Ms. Kane holds a Bachelor of Science degree from Reed College and an MBA from Chaminade University.
+Coleen holds a Bachelor of Science degree from Reed College and an MBA from Chaminade University.

 Jennifer Kloke is the Chief Technology Officer of AyasdiAI.
 For the last 10 years, Dr. Kloke has been responsible for the automation and algorithm development of unsupervised machine learning and artificial intelligence at AyasdiAI.
 In addition to algorithm development, she has led many efforts of business transformation through intelligent applications in diverse industries including finance, public sector, and bio-tech.